12 Top-Rated Day Trips from Seville

 Everything about Cadiz exudes seaside Mediterranean charm, from the balmy weather and sea breezes to sunny plazas and waterfront promenades.

-The cosmopolitan city is actually a collection of atmospheric old barrios such as El Pópulo, packed with cobblestone streets and narrow alleyways, and La Viña, the historic fishermen's neighborhood, where tourists should stop for a seafood meal.
+The cosmopolitan city is actually a collection of atmospheric old barrios such as El Pópulo, packed with cobblestone streets and narrow alleyways, and La Viña, the historic fishermen's neighborhood, where you can stop in for a seafood meal.

 Carmona: A Fortified City with Moorish Castles